 If you are thinking about giving your kid an iPhone, here are 4 reasons why it’s a good idea:

 I’ve mentioned this before, you must use Find My iPhone.
 It is by far my favorite feature on the iPhone.
 You can track your kids whereabouts, track down missing phones, get your kids’ attention by playing a noise of their phone.

-We've only had one instance of a lost iPhone, but thanks for Find My iPhone, it was just buried in between our car’s seat.
+We’ve only had one instance of a lost iPhone, but thanks for Find My iPhone, it was just buried in between our car’s seat.
 Read our post on using Find My iPhone.

 2. FAMILY APP SHARING